MicrosoftDocs/SupportArticles-docs/support/windows-client/windows-troubleshooters/active-and-retired-troubleshooters-windows-10.md

 ms.custom: sap:windows-troubleshooters, csstroubleshoot
 ms.technology: windows-client-troubleshooter
 ---
-# Active and retired troubleshooters for Windows 10/11
+# Active and retired troubleshooters for Windows 10 and Windows 11

-This article provides a list of active and retired troubleshooters for Windows 10/11, including a description of what the troubleshooter does, the problem that it addresses, and which devices it applies to.
+This article provides a list of active and retired troubleshooters for Windows 10 and Windows 11, including a description of what the troubleshooter does, the problem that it addresses, and which devices it applies to.
 To learn more about troubleshooters, see [keep your device running smoothly with recommended troubleshooting](https://support.microsoft.com/help/4487232/).

-_Applies to:_ &nbsp; Windows 10; Windows 11
+_Applies to:_ &nbsp; Windows 10, Windows 11

 ## Windows Update troubleshooter for repairing .NET framework components